UU-tracktech/tracktech/CameraProcessor/README.md

 #### Video stream

 The video stream is sent by the video forwarder.
 This video forwarder previously encoded the camera stream to HLS which is used by the camera processor.
-Other input methods also exists, mainly the image capture and video capture, although both are only used for benchmarking/testing purposes.
+Other input methods also exist, mainly image capture and video capture, although both are only used for benchmarking/testing purposes.
 The HLS stream is wrapped together with the timestamp of the HLS segment so that time can be consistently tracked by both the camera processor and the interface, since both components utilize the same stream.
 [processor/input README](processor/input/README.md)

 #### Orchestrator

-The orchestrator is the point of communication between both the camera processors themselves and the interface.
+The orchestrator is the point of communication between both the camera processors and the interface.
 The orchestrator is responsible for correctly distributing the data it gets.
-The camera processors are responsible for sending the data required to re-identify a subject to all camera processor via the orchestrator.
+The camera processors are responsible for sending the data required to re-identify a subject to all camera processors via the orchestrator.
 The interface is responsible for choosing an object to track, which is done based on a previous output stage.

 ### Pipeline